Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Balancing Stationarity and Parsimony

 \begin{theorem} Suppose Algorithm \ref{alg:pog} is run with constant compression budget $\eps>0$.
 Then the model order $M_t$ of the posterior distributions $\rho_{\bbD_t}$ remains finite for all $t$, and subsequently the limiting distribution $\rho_{\infty}$ has finite model complexity $M^\infty$.
 Moreover, $M_t \leq M^{\infty}$ for all $t$.
 More specifically, we have the following relationship between the model complexity, the compression budget, and the parameter dimension $p$:

 \end{theorem}

 \begin{proof} See Appendix \ref{sec:apx_thm2}. \end{proof}

-Theorem \ref{theorem:pog_parsimony} establishes a unique result for approximate GPs, namely, that the attainment of approximate posterior consistency comes with the salient feature that the posterior admits a parsimonious representation.
+Theorem \ref{theorem:pog_parsimony} establishes a unique result for approximate GPs, namely, that the attainment of approximate {stationarity} comes with the salient feature that the posterior admits a parsimonious representation.
 In the worst case, the model complexity depends on the metric entropy of the feature space $\ccalX$, rather than growing unbounded with the iteration index $t$.
-The combination of Theorems \ref{theorem:pog_consistency}\ref{theorem:constant} and \ref{theorem:pog_parsimony} establish a rate distortion theorem for GPs over compact features spaces.
+The combination of Theorems \ref{theorem:pog_consistency}\ref{theorem:constant} and \ref{theorem:pog_parsimony} establish a rate distortion theorem for GPs over compact features spaces {akin to classically related ideas from information theory \citep{cover1999elements}}.
 In the subsequent section we empirically validate the aforementioned theoretical results on real data sets.

+{Extending these results to the use of inducing inputs online is technically challenging due to the temporal correlation they introduce in the observation sequence.
+That is, when we move away from the kernel dictionary elements being defined differently from the training examples themselves, i.e., via inducing input search \citep{snelson2006sparse,titsias2009variational,bui2017streaming}, i.i.d. assumptions on the observation sequence $(\bbx_t,y_t)$ break down.
+Unfortunately, most posterior consistency results break down as well for this case.
+This is why \citep{burt2019rates} focuses on sparse variational GPs when inducing inputs are \emph{fixed}.

+Efforts to go beyond i.i.d. data do exist: when the rate of correlation, i.e., mixing rates \citep{yu1994rates}, decreases \emph{exponentially fast}, consistency of the mean of the GP is possible.
+More specifically, by exploiting the link between the mean of a GP to kernel ridge regression \citep{van2008reproducing}, and convergence rates for kernel ridge regression on mixing sequences \citep{xu2008learning,steinwart2009fast}, it may be possible to derive conditions on how much inducing inputs are permitted to move per update, which under vanilla GP regression do not move at all.
+However, the magnitude of their change must be proportional to the mixing rate by suitably specifying the step-size.
+Unfortunately, this step-size likely must decrease \emph{exponentially fast.} This means that asymptotically (i) the data is i.i.d. and (ii) there are no updates to inducing inputs.
+For these reasons, the theoretical study of online GP regression with inducing inputs is an open problem.}